pavex/mcp-google-gemini/README.md

-# Google Gemini MCP Server — Smart Model Fallback for Claude Desktop
+# Google Gemini — Smart Model Fallback for Claude Desktop

 A lightweight MCP (Model Context Protocol) server that connects **Claude Desktop** to the **Google Gemini API**.
 Automatically selects the best available Gemini model using a tier-based fallback strategy with intelligent quota tracking — so your AI tools keep working even when individual models hit rate limits.